Missouri Politician’s Husband Accused Of Harassing High School Students

-A group of MIssouri high school students has filed a police report, claiming that the husband of the school board candidate they were protesting verbally harassed them, KPLR-TV (St. Louis) is reporting.
+A group of Missouri high school students have filed a police report claiming that the husband of the school board candidate they were protesting verbally harassed them, KPLR-TV (St. Louis) is reporting.

-On Tuesday morning, a small group of students at Parkway High School in suburban St. Louis held signs and told passerby about their feelings on Jeanie Ames, whose candidacy for a vacant school board seat was to be decided in an election that day.
+On Tuesday morning, a small group of students at Parkway High School in suburban St. Louis held signs and told passersby about their feelings on Jeanie Ames, whose candidacy for a vacant school board seat was to be decided in an election that day.

 As The St. Louis Post-Dispatch reports, Ames’ candidacy had been described as “controversial.”
 Specifically, she had called herself a “Confederate,” and according to an earlier St. Louis Post-Dispatch report, had called Michelle Obama a “giant rat” and had retweeted a tweet calling for Islam to be banned in the United States.

-She made no apologies for, and did not try to refute, any of those claims.
+She made no apologies for and did not try to refute any of those claims.
 She did, however, claim that she had been the victim of a “vile smear campaign,” and that she was unfairly targeted because she was a conservative, pro-life candidate for a spot on a traditionally liberal school board.

 “I am not a xenophobic, homophobic, anti-Islam, anti-Semitic racist.”